Keelhauled/HSPlugins/README.md

 Use ModMenuManager to change your current hotkeys/settings for the mods.
 Feel free to remove the xml files related to mods you don't use.

-If you've found a bug or think something could be improved with any of my mods please make a github issue or a hongfire comment about it or message me on the Honey Play discord.
+If you've found a bug or think something could be improved with any of my mods please make a github issue or a hongfire comment about it or message me on the HS discord.
 <br>

 ![Image](examplepic.jpg)